aubm/postmanerator/README.md

 ### Delete a theme

-Use the following command to delete a theme from your local themes directory.
+Use the following command to remove a theme from your local themes directory.

 ```
 postmanerator themes delete markdown